 Days to germinate.
 This is the number of days, under optimal growing conditions, that a seed will take to sprout.

 Bare root.
 This is a common way for nurseries to ship trees, shrubs, and herbaceous perennials.
-Plants are dug up, the soil is washed from their roots, and they are wrapped in a damp packing material such as peat moss for mailing.
+Plants are dug up, the soil is washed from their roots, and they are wrapped in a damp packing material for mailing.
 Bare root plants are usually cheaper to buy than those in containers.